pwFoo/Mastodon-OAuth-Documentation/README.md

 I MAKE NO WARRANTIES REGARDING THE USE OR ACCURACY OF THIS DOCUMENT OR THE INFORMATION PROVIDED HEREUNDER, AND DISCLAIM LIABILITY FOR DAMAGES RESULTING FROM THE USE OF THIS DOCUMENT OR THE INFORMATION PROVIDED HEREUNDER.

+# License

+This documentation is released under an MIT License.

 # Reference

 The OAuth 2.0 specification is described in [RFC6749 The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749)